-I’ll never forget that time when Agneta joined my former box in the Netherlands.
-Agneta (of course that isn’t her real name but at least she is also from Sweden) was going to globo gyms before and wanted to try this CrossFit-thing now.
-She is a really huge girl – one of those persons who grow muscles from carrying grocery bags.
-So I thought: ‘Yeah, she might have a high Deadlift and just do well when it’s all about raw strength.
-But the real deal lies in the technical stuff and she’ll struggle with that.’
+She was a really strong girl – one of those people who grew muscles from carrying grocery bags.
+So I thought, “Yeah, she might have a big Deadlift and do well when it’s all about raw strength but the real deal lies in the technical stuff, and she’ll struggle with that.”
 But then she snatched more than my 1RM for reps in her very first session.

 1. DO MORE THAN JUST THE CLASSES

-But: By only leaving it to a 1-hour-training a few times a week, you will build up to an above-average fitness level, that’s for sure.
-But you won’t become a competitive athlete, unless you are outstandingly gifted.
-Butterflies or Muscle-ups don’t come from practicing it every other month in the 20-minute skill-part.
-Impressive numbers in the lifts require weightlifting specific plans and so on.
+However, by only leaving it to a 1-hour-training a few times a week, you will build up to an above-average fitness level, that’s for sure, but you won’t become a competitive athlete unless you are outstandingly gifted or have an athletic background already.

-So when I started CrossFit, I did classes only and still this is my biggest joy of all!
+So when I started CrossFit, I only did classes.
 However, after months and months of showing up in the box, I still couldn’t do any workout RX.
-The jumps in my performance only came with putting in the extra work – staying a while after the class practicing my HSPUs, showing up early and making use of every Open Gym-hour that’s available.
+The jumps in my performance only came with putting in the extra work – staying a while after the class practicing my handstand push-ups, showing up early, and making use of every Open Gym-hour that’s available.

 2. KNOW YOUR NUMBERS